AC Optimal Power Flow

 julia> JuMP.objective_function(analysis.method.jump)800 active[1]² + 200 active[1] + actwise[2] + reactive[2] + 84

-The objective function is stored in the variable analysis.objective, where it is organized to separate its quadratic and nonlinear components.
+The objective function is stored in analysis.method.objective, where it is organized to separate its quadratic and nonlinear components.

 Update Objective Function

-By utilizing the cost! functions, users have the flexibility to modify the objective function by adjusting polynomial or piecewise linear coefficients or by changing the type of polynomial or piecewise linear function employed.
-For example, consider Generator 1, which employs a quadratic polynomial cost function for active power.
-We can redefine the cost function for this generator as a cubic polynomial and thereby define a nonlinear objective function:
+With the cost! functions, users can modify the objective function by adjusting polynomial or piecewise linear coefficients or by changing the type of polynomial or piecewise linear function used.
+For example, consider Generator 1, which uses a quadratic polynomial cost function for active power.
+Redefine the cost function for this generator as a cubic polynomial and define a nonlinear objective function:

 Setup Initial Values